Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Methods

 \subsubsection{Grid Search}

 To explore the potential of `optimally' tuned standard and hybrid RCs, a grid search was conducted in the residual physics task.
+We consider here only parameter tuning of the hybrid and standard RCs to maintain a consistent architecture and approach to ~\cite{pathak2018hybrid}.
+Prior works have explored optimization of the particular combination of model-based and data-driven components in the hybrid RC \cite{duncan2023optimizing}.
 High and low parameter settings for the input scaling, spectral radius, and regularization strength were chosen from the results of the parameter sweeps.
 In particular, these were selected to approximately range the optimum region identified for each parameter, across both the standard and hybrid RC results.
 A set of all of the combinations of these parameters was produced, labeled from \textbf{A} to \textbf{H}, at each vertex of a cube in parameter space (Fig.~\ref{fig:grid_search_cube}).
 For each parameter combination, we followed the shared evaluation method as for both of the parameter sweeps. $40$ instantiations of standard and hybrid reservoirs were produced and then trained and tested on ground truth data from three of the four regimes in the residual physics task.
 These were the synchronous, heteroclinic cycles, and partial synchrony regimes.
-We excluded the asynchronous regime as both the standard and hybrid RC failed to predict the dynamics in this regime.